 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 7 Housing Capital Finance Vulnerability: If the Council is unable to spend right to buy receipts in set timescale on qualifying capital schemes, we will have to pay the money to the Government along with interest at a penalty rate.
 Changes to legislation which reduce income to the HRA.
 Consequence: Loss of capital resources Revenues cost of penalty interest Loss of rental income Delays in provision of new social housing Increase in housing waiting list Current 30-year business plan may become unsustainable.
 Risk schemes are delayed by either the planning process or unanticipated site problems.
-Imposition of further restrictions on rent levels. ндн MODERATE B2 1) Position being monitored by the House Building Cabinet Committee and a number of contingency options are available including purchasing homes or land on the open market or purchasing from S106 developments.
+Imposition of further restrictions on rent levels. ндн MODERATE B2 1) Position being monitored by the House Building Cabinet Committee and a number of contingency options are available including purchasing homes or land on the open market or purchasing from \$106 developments.
 A Consultant has been engaged to work to utilise the receipts before the deadline of the end financial year.
-2) The Council belongs to the Association of Retained Council Housing which lobbies on such issues.
-3) The development team are working with finance to develop reports to enable clear visibility around capital funding 4) Grant Thornton (GT) employed to carryout an overall review of finance of processes 5) Consultant has been appointed to review and update the HRA business plan 6) RTB (Right to Buy) receipts Policy approved by Cabinet MEDIUM MODERATE C2 1) Loss of right to buy receipts is minimised.
-2) Impact of Policy changes is minimised as far as possible.
-3) Financial reporting requirements to be developed to ensure clear accounting and governance 4) The appointment of an HRA finance expert made.
-They will assist the Council in putting systems in place to mitigate risk 5) Action plan to be developed following the report from GT by April 2021 6) Updated HRA business plan in progress.
-7) Service lead reviews on RTB receipts to able the allocation in a timely manner 8) First Draft business plan developed, it highlights that the plan remains stable Project Director HRA Monthly
+2) The development team have worked with finance and developed reports to enable clear visibility around capital funding and ensures clear accounting and governance.
+3) Grant Thornton has completed their overall review of finance processes.
+Recommendations made are being implemented through an action plan.
+4) Consultant has reviewed and updated the HRA business plan, and highlights the plan remains stable.
+5) RTB receipts Policy approved by Cabinet 6) The Council belongs to the Association of Retained Council Housing which lobbies on such issues.
+LOW/VERY LOW MODERATE D2 None: Tolerate and monitor.
+Residual risk downgraded from C2 (amber) to D2 (green) following review by the December 2021 Risk Management Group.
+The risk will be monitored at the service level.
+Project Director - HRA Monthly

 REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETI ON REVIEW DATE Risk No 8 Cyber Security Vulnerability: The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised.
 Consequence: Loss of system access and/or data Unable to provide Council services Increased costs Reputation damaged Ransomware payment Corporate fines Risk of data held by the Council ends up in inappropriate hands.
 System loss.
 However, no loss of data.
 Systems have remained protected from cyber-attack.
 EFDC is targeted directly.
 Unknown vulnerabilities in systems.
 Misconfigured systems.
 EFDC staff error.
 Disgruntled EFDC staff.
 System Loss, Data unavailable, Data stolen, Data changed, VERY HIGH MAJOR A1 Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences.
 IT monitoring & installing system updates & patches All data back up now directly to the cloud.
-Considering extending to grandfather back-ups Latest windows major upgrade underway and on track. МЕDIUМ MODERATE C2 Continued monitoring & researching security attack methodologies and best practice procedures An eLearning module provided by the National Cyber Security Centre will be rolled out across the Council.
-This will follow a review of relevant policies, date of launch to be confirmed Business Services Director Quarterly
+Considering extending to grandfather back-ups Latest windows major upgrade underway and on track.
+An eLearning module provided by the National Cyber Security Centre has been rolled out across the Council.
+MEDIUM MODERATE C2 Continued monitoring & researching security attack methodologies and best practice procedures This will follow a review of relevant policies, date of launch to be confirmed A recent cyber incident is still currently being dealt with.
+Controls were effective but will be reviewed.
+Learning from this have identified shortfalls in tooling that will be identified in the Major Incident report that is being developed.
+Service Director - ICT & PMO, Strategy & Policy Quarterly